cmayeul/FluoGAN/README.md

       ./main.py test/ -n_e 800

-The test data is a portion of a "ghost" sample with calibrated filaments.
+The test data is a portion of a "phantom" sample with calibrated filaments.
 Here the two nearest filaments are separated by 300nm

 ## Installation